canonical/ubuntu-desktop-provision/docs/CONTRIBUTING.md

 ### Building and running the binaries

-Both `ubuntu-desktop-bootstrap` and `ubuntu-desktop-init` are built as snaps using `source: .` for their flutter-based ui.
-This works well in a prestine pipeline because there are no aretfacts, but when running locally, host artefacts may taint the snapcraft builder.
+Both `ubuntu-desktop-bootstrap` and `ubuntu-desktop-init` are built as snaps using `source: .` for their flutter-based UI.
+This works well in a pristine pipeline because there are no artefacts, but when running locally, host artefacts may taint the snapcraft builder.
 Let's walk through how to build locally and address these artefact:

 ```bash
 git clone git@github.com:canonical/ubuntu-desktop-provision.git